 b) Contributions intended to supplement any activity already covered by the budget of the Union, by providing a complementary source of funds for enlarging the scope of the activities concerned.

-5. Funds entrusted to the Union may be used for the execution of specific programmes or projects and shall be used in accordance with the respective agreements or arrangements.
+5. Voluntary contributions and trust funds entrusted to the Union may be used strictly for the execution of specific programmes or projects and shall be used in accordance with the respective agreements or arrangements.

 6. Voluntary contributions and trust funds shall be paid in currencies readily usable by the Union or in currencies readily convertible into currencies used by the Union.
-They shall be shown in the relevant accounts .
+They shall be shown in the relevant accounts opened in host countries of the Union’s Headquarters or offices (regional and area offices).

 3. Relations between the interested parties

-7. Potential providers of funds shall inform the Secretary-General of their intention to do so.
+7. Potential providers of funds shall inform the Secretary-General of their intention to do so in cash and/or in kind.
 The Secretary-General is authorized to seek their assistance in order to be able to respond to requests from potential recipient countries for the execution of programmes or projects.

-8. The precise terms and conditions governing voluntary contributions or trust funds shall be agreed upon between the interested parties.
+8. The precise terms and conditions governing voluntary contributions, whether in cash or in kind, or trust funds shall be agreed upon between the interested parties.

-9. Any such agreement may take the form of a formal agreement, contract or an exchange of letters, and shall be signed by the parties concerned.
+9. Any such agreement may take the form of a formal agreement, contract or an exchange of letters, including other relevant supporting documents, and shall be signed by the parties concerned.

 4. Execution of programmes and projects